 We were immature, at best.
 Kids in the 3rd grade had more on the ball than we did.
 Our parents couldn’t stand us (at the same time).
 Other kids couldn’t stand us.
 Teachers…they had it the worst.

 Okay, so one day there we are in music class and standing right next to each other, of course.
 Miss Robbins announces that we are going to sing “The Sounds of Silence.”
 Lisa and I begin elbowing one another while trying to stifle our giggles.
 No way were we going to make it through that song without incident.
 We both knew it, but we had to try.

 It was manageable until we got to the part that goes “…and in the naked light I saw…”.
 Lisa and I simultaneously combusted.

 Well, it’s like this: the word “naked” was capable of inciting raucous merriment in our puerile minds.

-Forty-eight years later, I still have to smile (okay, giggle) whenever I hear that song.
+Forty-eight years later, I still have to smile wheneverthat song comes on the radio.